christianriccio/Cycle-/README.md

 In the following repository you will be able to find a web prototype that works on a local server menaged under flask, in enable us to integrate our python code into html and start a live stream from the browser and the webcam of the pc.
 The live stream is the passed into the YOLO deep learning algorithms that perform a live object detection.

 Whit the material you will find a readme file and also a .pdf file with instructions describing how to run the project.
-There are also shown concepts of the mobile application and other lots of stuff hahaa :) enjoy !!!
+There is also shown a prototuype of the mobile application and other lots of stuff hahaa :) enjoy !!!